ironijunior/domain-rental/README.md

 - a building can be composed by many apartments
 - a landlord owns one or more properties
 - a property can have just one owner
+- I didn't focus on fields for each entity, I tried to focus on the relationships

 Tool used to draw the ER diagram: